lihaoyi/Scalite/readme.md

 Scalite implements approximately the following transform to convert the Scalite code to valid Scala:

-- If the last tree T on a line is a class/trait/object-header, def-header, var/val/lazyval, or control-flow construct
+- If the last tree T on a line is a class/trait/object-header, def-header, var/val/lazyval, do, or control-flow construct
 - And it is immediately followed by a `\n` with no `{`
 - Then insert a `{` at the end of that line,
 - And insert a `}` at the beginning of the first line whose indentation is less-than-or-equal to the indentation of the line of the *start* of the tree T and the first token of that line is not a `case`